Israel trip- procession of a meal

 1 tsp salt

-The flavor is in sautéing the onions, by caramelizing the sliced onions on low heat, it brings out their sugars and flavor this soup.
-The thing that strike me when eating the soup is how clean the flavor was.
-With lentils we are often accustomed to strong flavors, like cumin and garlic.
+The flavor is in sautéing the onions; by caramelizing the sliced onions on low heat, it brings out their sugars and flavors this soup.
+The thing that struck me when eating the soup was how clean the flavor was.
+With lentils, we are often accustomed to strong flavors, like cumin and garlic.
 Often not trusting the lentils themselves.

 Enjoy w a squeeze of fresh lemon juice.